matthewjustice/hello-nes/README.md

 # hello-nes

 A simple "Hello World" style program for the Nintendo Entertainment System.
-It demonstrates initializes the NES, drawing a background, reading from controllers, and drawing / controlling a sprite.
+It demonstrates initializing the NES, drawing a background, reading from controllers, and drawing / controlling a sprite.

 NES development is new to me, so I decided to start with a simple Hello World project.
 I tried to keep it simple and add plenty of comments.
 I hope others find it useful.